 Broken bones, also referred to as fractures, happen when more pressure is placed on bones than they can stand.
 When repeated and/or prolonged pressure is placed on a bone, a hairline crack, called a stress fracture, occurs.
 A broken bone that punctures the skin is called an open or compound fracture.
 All broken bones require medical attention.

-Bone fractures typically are caused by physical injury or trauma.
-A motor vehicle or sporting accident, a fall or overuse caused by running or other physical activity can cause stress fractures to feet, ankles and hips.
+Bone fractures are typically caused by physical injury or trauma.
+A motor vehicle or sporting accident, a fall or overuse caused by running or other physical activities can cause stress fractures to feet, ankles and hips.
 Illnesses such as osteoporosis can make bones weaker and more susceptible to breaks as well.

 Diagnosing Broken Bones

 Someone who has broken a bone usually knows they have done so right away.
 Sometimes the sound of the bone cracking can be heard.
 The affected joint might be out of place or deformed.
 In the case of a compound fracture, the bone will have punctured the skin and will be visible.